At 75, India's democracy is under pressure like never before - ExBulletin

 It marked India’s transition from a British colony to a democracy, the first in South Asia which has since transformed from a poverty-stricken nation into one of the fastest growing economies world, earning itself a place at the global high table and becoming a democratic counterweight to its authoritarian neighbor China.

-Apart from a brief hiatus in 1975 when a formal emergency was declared under Congress party rule which saw outright censorship, India has stubbornly clung to its democratic beliefs largely thanks to free elections. , an independent judiciary that has confronted the executive, a thriving media, a strong opposition and peaceful transitions of power.
+Apart from a brief hiatus in 1975, when a formal emergency was declared under Congress party rule which saw outright censorship, India stubbornly clung to its democratic beliefs largely because of free elections, an independent judiciary that confronted the executive, a thriving media, a strong opposition and peaceful transitions of power.

-But experts and critics say the country has gradually drifted away from some commitments and say the backsliding has accelerated since Modi came to power in 2014.
-They accuse his populist government of using unbridled political power undermine democratic freedoms and preoccupied with pursuing a Hindu nationalist agenda.
+But experts and critics say the country is gradually drifting away from some commitments and say the rollback has accelerated since Modi came to power in 2014.
+They accuse his populist government of using unbridled political power undermine democratic freedoms and concern themselves with pursue a Hindu nationalist agenda.

-The decline appears to be continuing in several fundamental formal democratic institutions…such as freedom of speech and alternative sources of information, and freedom of association, said Staffan I. Lindberg, political scientist and director of the Institute.
-V-Dem, a Swedish research center that assesses the health of democracies.
+The decline appears to be continuing in several fundamental formal democratic institutions…such as freedom of speech and alternative sources of information, and freedom of association,” said Staffan I. Lindberg, political scientist and director of the V-Dem Institute, a Sweden-based research center that assesses the health of democracies.

-The Modis party denies this.
-A spokesman, Shehzad Poonawalla, said India was a thriving democracy under Modis’ rule and had witnessed the recovery of the republic.
+Modi’s party denies this.
+A spokesman, Shehzad Poonawalla, said India was a thriving democracy under Modi’s rule and had witnessed the reconquest of the republic.

 Most democracies are not immune to tensions.

-The number of countries experiencing democratic backsliding has never been higher as in the past decade, the International Institute for Democracy and Electoral Assistance said last year, adding the United States to the list along with India and Brazil.
+The number of countries experiencing democratic backsliding has never been so high as in the past decade, the International Institute for Democracy and Electoral Assistance said last year, adding the United States to the list along with India and Brazil.

 Yet the descent seems striking in India.

-Earlier this year, the US-based non-profit organization Freedom House downgraded India from a free to partly free democracy.
-The V-Dem Institute classified it as an electoral autocracy on par with Russia.
-And the Democracy Index published by The Economist Intelligence Unit called India a flawed democracy.
+Earlier this year, the US-based nonprofit Freedom House downgraded India from a free democracy to “partially free”.
+The V-Dem Institute classified it as an electoral autocracy on par with Russia. a flawed democracy.

-India’s Foreign Ministry called the downgrades inaccurate and distorted.
-Many Indian leaders have said such reports are an intrusion into internal affairs, with the Indian parliament banning debate about them.
+India’s foreign ministry called the downgrades “inaccurate and distorted.
+Many Indian leaders have said such reports are an intrusion into internal affairs”, with the Indian parliament banning debates about them.

 Overall, India strongly advocates democracy.
-At the first Democracy Summit organized by the United States in December, Modi said that the democratic spirit is an integral part of the philosophy of Indian civilization.
+During the inauguration summit for democracy organized by the United States in December, Modi said that the democratic spirit is an integral part of the philosophy of Indian civilization.

 At home, however, we see his government bucking that very spirit, with independent institutions coming under increasing scrutiny.

-Experts point to the long-pending cases in India’s Supreme Court challenging the constitutionality of key decisions made by the Modis government as major concerns.
+Experts point to long-pending cases with India’s Supreme Court challenging the constitutionality of key decisions made by Modi’s government as major concerns.

-They include cases related to a controversial citizenship review process which has already left almost 2 million people in the state of Assam potentially stateless, with semi-autonomous powers now revoked regarding disputed Kashmir, the opaque campaign finance laws that disproportionately favor the Modis party and its alleged use of military-grade spyware monitor political opponents and journalists.
+They include cases related to a controversial citizenship review process which has already left almost 2 million people in the state of Assam potentially stateless, the now-semi-autonomous powers revoked regarding disputed Kashmir, the opaque campaign finance laws that disproportionately favor the Modis party, and its alleged use of military-grade spyware monitor political opponents and journalists.

-India’s judiciary, which is independent of the executive, has come under criticism in the past, but the intensity has increased, said Deepak Gupta, a former Supreme Court justice.
+India’s judiciary, which is independent of the executive, has come under criticism in the past, but the intensity has increased, said former Supreme Court justice Deepak Gupta.

-Gupta said India’s democracy appears to be in decline due to the failure of the courts to uphold civil liberties in some cases by denying bail and sedition abuse and anti-terrorism laws by the police, tactics that have also been used by previous governments.
+Gupta said India’s democracy appears to be in decline due to the inability of the courts to uphold civil liberties in some cases in deny people on bail and the sedition abuse and anti-terrorism laws by the police, tactics that have also been used by previous governments.

 In terms of dispute resolution…the courts have done a good job.
 But when it comes to their role as protectors of people’s rights, I wish the courts had done more, he said.